prasannax1/starships/README.md

 The F class is a dedicated escort vessel for the Atlas group.

 It is comparable to a *Saber* in size and function and is built with two aims in mind:
-1. Fit in the space between the nacelles of the E-class
+1. Fit in the space below the main hangar of the E-class
 2. Not win any beauty contests

 ![Ship scale](images/scale/scale-escort.png)